 Our evaluations have shown that young people with disability can thrive in open employment when prepared and supported at school using a coordinated approach.
 Currently, however, young people are not successfully transitioning from school into further training or employment.
 Less than 7 per cent of students from special school go on to employment in the community.
 Without appropriate supports, timely transition to employment is extremely unlikely.
+In response to this, Ticket to Work uses a collaborative approach to support young people with disability into work.
+Through the Ticket to Work networks, we have achieved the following outcomes:

 We have also evaluated the experiences of our stakeholders, employers, parents and Ticket to Work members.